goof15kw/edge/README.txt

 # edge
 stuff that lives on the edge

-This version as of 18.06 confuses LuCI and LuCI will show the interface not in the right state.
+This version as of 18.06 confuses LuCI and LuCI will show the interface not in the right state (only if you are looking at it.
+F5 will fix it).

 cat > enable.sh << EOF
 /sbin/uci delete wireless.@wifi-iface[1].disabled